Gil Hodges: Honors

-Hall of Fame consideration
+Hall of Fame candidacy and election

-Background

 For decades, there was controversy over Hodges not being selected for induction to the Baseball Hall of Fame.
 He was considered to be one of the finest players of the 1950s, and graduated to managerial success with the Mets.
 However, critics of his candidacy pointed out that despite his offensive prowess, he never led the National League in any offensive category such as home runs, runs batted in, or slugging percentage, and never came close to winning a Most Valuable Player award.
-Additionally, until the election of Tony Pérez in 2000, every first baseman in the Hall had either 500 career home runs or a batting average over .295; at the time of Hodges' death, the BBWAA had only elected two position players (Rabbit Maranville and Roy Campanella) with batting averages below .285.
-Hodges' not having been voted an MVP may have resulted in part from his having had some of his best seasons (1950, 1954 and 1957) in years when the Dodgers did not win the pennant.
+Additionally, until the election of Tony Pérez in 2000, every first baseman in the Hall had either 500 career home runs or a batting average over .295; at the time of Hodges's death, the BBWAA had only elected two position players (Rabbit Maranville and Roy Campanella) with batting averages below .285.
+One theory for Hodges not being voted MVP may have resulted in part from his having had some of his best seasons (1950, 1954 and 1957) in years when the Dodgers did not win the pennant; his best finish was seventh in 1957.